 Sarah, a financial advisor at a boutique wealth management firm, starts her Monday morning with 47 unread emails.
 Three are urgent client questions about portfolio performance during last week's market volatility.
 She needs to check Salesforce for account details, consult with her operations team via Slack about transactions in progress, review portfolio positions in her financial planning software, and craft personalized responses—all while preparing for a 9:00 AM client meeting.

 Let's talk about the elephant in the room: that expensive CRM system you invested in—HubSpot, Salesforce, or another enterprise platform—is probably gathering digital dust.
-You're not alone.
 Across the wealth management industry, firms are sitting on six-figure technology investments that deliver a fraction of their potential value.

 If you've invested $100,000 or more in a CRM system only to use it as a glorified contact database, this article is for you.

 Before we can fix the problem, we need to understand it.
-CRM underutilization in wealth management firms typically manifests in several ways:
+CRM underutilization in wealth management firms typically manifests in several recognizable patterns:

 Most underutilized CRMs are essentially expensive Rolodexes.
 Advisors enter basic contact information—name, email, phone number—and maybe log a few meeting notes.
-But they're missing:
+But they're missing critical capabilities:

 One of the most common complaints about CRM systems is that they create more work, not less.
-Advisors spend time manually entering data that could be automatically captured.
-They're updating spreadsheets and the CRM, creating duplicate work and data inconsistencies.
+Advisors spend time manually entering data that could be automatically captured, updating spreadsheets and the CRM simultaneously—creating duplicate work and data inconsistencies.

 This happens when CRMs are implemented without proper integration planning.
 Your CRM should connect to: